Molly Hannon tracks down divine Italian food in Wedding…

 Eating Italian food in Berlin can be about as thrilling as devouring a Döner Kebab.
 The ubiquity of both national cuisines can discourage diners from seeking out the authentic flavors that define them, or even from being able to discover exactly what those are.

-The year-old Da Baffi in Wedding is a shining exception.
-This unassuming newcomer embodies all the right elements of traditional Italian cooking.
+Da Baffi in Wedding is a shining exception.
+This unassuming newcomer, which opened in 2011, embodies all the right elements of traditional Italian cooking.
 Owned by two Italians, Federico and Francesco, and one German, Wibke, the restaurant emerged out of a sincere desire to feed friends.
 Literally, as with similar success stories such as Kreuzberg’s Little Otik, Da Baffi began life as a supper club.

 Francesco, an old friend and former bandmate of Federico’s, had been kicking around Berlin restaurants for some time when he felt ready to try something new.
 Soon, the three decided to open their own place, transforming a former Turkish hairdresser’s shop on Leopoldplatz, Wedding’s most elegant square, into their charming trattoria.